Changing or Stopping Your Coverage

 Cancelling or terminating SBP coverage in the third year of retirement is different than Withdrawal from SBP coverage due to VA disability, sometimes referred to as discontinuation based on disability (see below).

-If you believe you are eligible, please complete a Survivor Benefit Plan Termination Request (DD 2656-2) and mail or fax it to DFAS Retired and Annuitant Pay.
+If you believe you are eligible, please complete a Survivor Benefit Plan Termination Request (DD 2656-2 available for download on our Forms Library webpage) and mail or fax it to DFAS Retired and Annuitant Pay.

-A retiree may withdraw from SBP participation if:
+A retiree may (discontinue) withdraw from SBP participation if:

 1. The retiree has a service connected disability rated by the VA as totally disabling for 10 or more continuous years; or